-- Computer Users These are members of the general public who are independent security researchers or computer hobbyists who are interested in computer security.
-This population has the least regulation or control of their actions especially when harmful acts that are not covered by criminal or civil laws. - Professional Community These are professionals who have roles that involve them in computer security research or incident response as part of their normal job duties.
+• Individuals in Society These are members of the general public who are independent security researchers or computer hobbyists who are interested in computer security.
+This population has the least control of their actions, especially when harmful acts are not covered by criminal or civil laws.
+Laws do, however, still cover certain actions they may take.
+In terms of benefits, individuals in society (which encompasses the other populations below) are the principle beneficiaries of computer security research.

+- Professional Community These are professionals who have roles that involve them in computer security research or incident response as part of their normal job duties.
 For example, network operators, security operators, forensic analysts, reverse engineers, computer security incident response staff, etc. Control over this population is principally governed by their employers' administrative policies, agreements signed with employers or clients (e.g., non-disclosure agreements) and contract terms.
 Harmful acts are punished by dismissal, disbarment, or legal actions. - Academic Community These are people who have academic roles in educational institutions, primarily research staff, research faculty, and students (both undergraduate and graduate level) who are studying information security related topics.
 Control over this population can include both legal restrictions and institutional policies.
 Harmful acts would be punished by academic sanctions, dismissal, and/or legal actions.

 Note that our notion of actors and beneficiaries here are meant to focus this work beyond many of the more general discussions that dominate existing computer ethics work.
-For example, many texts emphasize the role of general users of technology play in changing how we think about fundamental issues in society such as privacy and intellectual property rights [6].
-Some work does focus on the discussion to the role of professionals involved in the application of this technology [12], but often the notion of professional is limited to the roles of software engineers and engineering mangers rather than security researchers.
+For example, many texts emphasize the role of general users of technology play in changing how we think about fundamental issues in society such as privacy and intellectual property rights [7].
+Some work does focus on the discussion to the role of professionals involved in the application of this technology [14], but often the notion of professional is limited to the roles of software engineers and engineering mangers rather than security researchers.
 It is our intention in this paper to focus on the most specific of these actor populations: the academic security community.